adswa/dl-workshop/docs/FAQ.md

 ## How can I participate in the workshop?

 Please register via Tobias Sommer (t.sommer@uke.de).
-To help shape the workshop to your interests, consider answering [this Google Form](https://forms.gle/vGtkpfNGasutV4Rt7).
+To help shape the workshop to your interests, please fill out [this Google Form](https://forms.gle/vGtkpfNGasutV4Rt7).
 We will send out a link and password to the video conference prior to the workshop.

 ## I can't join both days - is this a problem?